The domestic cat (Felis catus) is one of the most recently evolved species within the Felidae family.

 The two main theories surrounding the domestication of cats are that either the original wildcats (Felis sylvestris lybica) were deliberately tamed and selected for friendliness, or that rather than being specifically selected they were more ‘tolerated’ by humans and gradually diverged from their ‘wild’ relatives through natural selection and adaptation to hunting the vermin found around human settlements.
 The latter is probably more likely, at least in the early stages of taming, as other animals such as ferrets and dogs would actually have been much more effective and efficient if human control of vermin had been the purpose.
 In either scenario, several traits of cats, including their small size, social nature, body language, love of play, high intelligence and perhaps an inborn tendency among all small felids towards tameness, may have facilitated their domestication.

-For most other domestic animals, a much clearer and direct benefit to humans is evident, and in general (unlike cats) domestic animals are derived from herd or pack animals where humans have effectively taken over as the ‘alpha male’ and leader of the pack.
+For most other domestic animals, a much clearer and direct benefit to humans is evident, and in general (unlike cats) domestic animals are derived from herd or pack animals.
 The same cannot be said to be true of cats!
 Strictly speaking, most cats are not truly domesticated – this is defined as breeding, care and reproduction being totally controlled by humans producing a reproductively isolated population.
 This can only really be applied to pedigree pet cats, which from a very small proportion of the total pet cat population.
 Undoubtedly, one of the major attractions of cat ownership today is that while being tame, cats remain little altered from their wild relatives exhibiting many characteristics and traits that are mimicked in wild cats.
 Today’s domestic cats retain a number of characteristics from their desert-dwelling ancestors, including the ability to survive with a very low water intake through the production of very concentrated urine (more so than dogs) and the production of relatively dry faeces thus minimising water loss.
 They also tolerate extremes of heat, not showing signs of discomfort until skin temperature exceeds 52 degrees°C, whereas humans start to feel uncomfortable when skin temperature exceeds 44.5°C. There is also a lack of change in body temperature in the domestic cat during a 24 hour period (as they tend to be active both during the day and at night).